davidjenni/udm-pro-network/configuration/1-UDM-Pro-Setup.md

 - [Setup Network Application](https://help.ui.com/hc/en-us/articles/1500012237441-UniFi-Network-Use-the-UniFi-Network-Application)
 - [CrossTalk Solutions - Initial Wizard Setup](https://youtu.be/beniNcXaAKQ?t=248)

-To make the initial configurations, plugin your PC or laptop directly into one of the ports on the UDM-Pro;
+To make the initial configurations, plug in your PC or laptop directly into one of the ports on the UDM-Pro;
 configure your PC/laptop/MBP to acquire DHCP addresses.
 Open a browser at <http://192.168.1.1>

-Even though in my network, I plan on using a 10/8 private network, I started running the initial setup of UDP-Pro and adopting the unifi devices from the UDM-P's default ```192.168.1.1``` address.
+Even though in my network, I plan on using a 10/8 private network, I started running the initial setup of UDP-Pro and adopting the Unifi devices from the UDM-P's default ```192.168.1.1``` address.
 Run through the wizard to connect to your ISP, update the UDM-P and adopt any switches and APs you have.

 Note that you need to initially login to UDM-Pro with a SSO login from UI.com: <https://account.ui.com/>

-The setup here assume a local DNS server, using a [Pi-hole DNS server](https://pi-hole.net/) on ```10.0.90.42```
+The setup here assumes a local DNS server, I am using a [Pi-hole DNS server](https://pi-hole.net/) on ```10.0.90.42```

 Once you've logged in to your UDM-Pro using the SSO login, best practice is to add a local admin and set the following under:
 ```Portal | Advanced```: